NTU Career Tracks 2026

 BE PROFESSIONAL

-Professionalism is key.
-Dress appropriately — business attire for in-person events and neat, professional outfits for virtual interactions.
-For online events, ensure you are in a quiet environment to avoid distractions during video or audio calls.
+Remember to dress appropriately in business attire.
+Ensure you are in a quiet environment to avoid distractions during video calls.
 Always maintain a positive, professional tone when communicating with recruiters and company representatives.
+Turn on your camera!

 STAY CONNECTED AFTER THE EVENT